odsod/monkey-music/README.md

 Your competition entry is to be handed in as a zip archive containing everything needed to run your program.

-When unpacked, your program should be runned through an executable file called `runme`.
+When unpacked, your program should be runned through an runnable file called `runme`.

+If your program requires some sort of installation, such as compilation, this should be encoded in another runnable file called `install`.